-Multiple mistakes led to death on Tongariro Alpine Crossing, says coroner.
+Multiple mistakes led to death on Tongariro Alpine Crossing

 A coroner has found that Chinese tourist Ji Li died of hypothermia after a series of ill-fated decisions left her tramping solo in the Tongariro National Park in October 2019.